awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 | 172\.31\.0\.0/16 | pcx\-1a2b3c4d |
 | 0\.0\.0\.0/0 | igw\-11aa22bb |

-If you've attached a virtual private gateway to your VPC and enabled route propagation on your route table, routes representing your VPN connection automatically appear as propagated routes in your route table\.
-For more information, see [Route Tables and VPN Route Priority](VPC_VPN.md#vpn-route-priority)\.
+If you've attached a virtual private gateway to your VPC and enabled route propagation on your route table, routes representing your Site\-to\-Site VPN connection automatically appear as propagated routes in your route table\.
+For more information, see [Route Tables and VPN Route Priority](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html#vpn-route-priority)\.

 In this example, an IPv6 CIDR block is associated with your VPC\.
 In your route table, IPv6 traffic destined for within the VPC \(`2001:db8:1234:1a00::/56`\) is covered by the `Local` route, and is routed within the VPC\.
 The route table also has a route for `172.31.0.0/16` IPv4 traffic that points to a peering connection \(`pcx-1a2b3c4d`\), a route for all IPv4 traffic \(`0.0.0.0/0`\) that points to an Internet gateway, and a route for all IPv6 traffic \(`::/0`\) that points to an egress\-only Internet gateway\.
 IPv4 and IPv6 traffic are treated separately; therefore, all IPv6 traffic \(except for traffic within the VPC\) is routed to the egress\-only Internet gateway\.